Every professional displayed on Counselling Directory has been independently

 Areas of counselling I deal with

-I run my practice on Monday and Tuesday in Manchester.
+I run my practice on Monday and Tuesday in Manchester and online on Wednesday.